lademeister/ESP32-RaceBox/README.md

 ## It displays live data from RaceBox and allows data parsing of the payload sent from RaceBox using bluetooth low energy (BLE).
 ## It implements checksum and data validity checks and provides a framework to handle different types of messages send from the RaceBox device, as well as sending data to it.

+### It also features displaying live Data from RaceBox on an OLED display.

 The code is not yet finished, please contribute to further development.

 Please do not fork the repository solely for the purpose of bookmarking.
 That is a bad practise.
 Only create forks if you implement own work and ideally plan to issue pull requests, so that your improvements can be implemented to this original repository.